Facebook LinkedIn Instagram YouTube

 Governance and Trusteeship Committee

-There is a Governance and Trusteeship Committee of at least five members chaired by the Board Chair-Elect.
+The Governance and Trusteeship Committee is comprised of of at least five members chaired by the Board Chair-Elect.
 The other members of the committee shall be appointed by the Board Chair to serve for a term of one year.
 Non-Trustees may serve on the committee, but the majority of the committee shall be composed of Trustees.

 The Governance and Trusteeship Committee is charged with the following: